I beg to move,

 I am leading the debate as a member of the Petitions Committee.
 The petition did not quite meet the threshold of 100,000 signatures that would usually trigger a debate, but the Committee felt that it was such an important issue and that there is such public awareness about it that it was right and appropriate to call a debate on it.

 It is clear that exporting live animals is a complex and emotive issue.
-There are a variety of views about it, some of which are held very strongly.
+There is a variety of views about it, some of which are held very strongly.
 As I considered this debate and looked at the many representations and documents that were sent to me about it, which expressed a variety of views, one clear theme emerged: anything we debate today is at the moment covered by EU regulations and law, and any changes we choose to make will have to wait until we actually leave the European Union.
 That brings the situation that we face into sharp focus.

 We all understand and agree that Britain is a nation of animal lovers, and has a proud history on animal welfare.
 I am sure that all hon.
 Members would testify to the sheer volume of correspondence we receive whenever an issue relating to animal welfare arises, whether it be about bees, puppies or live farm animals being exported.
 As a nation, we care deeply about our animals.

 Sadly, for far too long, the animal welfare regulations that we have been forced to apply, particularly with regard to farm animals, have been determined by the EU.
 In many cases, they do not reflect the widely held views and values of the British people.
 We hope to change that.
 This issue is one of many good reasons for the UK to free itself from overburdening EU regulation and bureaucracy.
 It is worth noting that the UK’s animal welfare standards are among the highest in the world.
-From farm to fork, our farmers care deeply about the animals that they rear, as do the vast majority of the country.
+From farm to fork, our farmers care deeply about the animals that they rear, as do the vast majority of people.

 Last year, the Conservative party manifesto made the commitment to take early steps, as we leave the European Union, to control the export of live farm animals for slaughter.
 I absolutely support that position, and we should seek to take those steps soon after leaving the European Union.

 Does my hon.
 Friend agree that we have to be clear that when animals are ready to be killed, they should not travel to be slaughtered, or be taken anywhere?
 They should be slaughtered right next to where they were reared.
 However, we do not want to get muddled: animals can be transported for further fattening, if they are transported in the right vehicles—with the right air conditioning and in the right type of vehicle for that species.
-We need to differentiate between the two.
+We need to differentiate the two.

 My hon.
 Friend pre-empts a point that I will make later.
-We need to differentiate between animals that are exported and slaughtered shortly after they arrive—I see no point in that—and those that are exported for other reasons, such as for breeding stock or for fattening on.
+We need to differentiate animals that are exported and slaughtered shortly after they arrive—I see no point in that—and those that are exported for other reasons, such as for breeding stock or for fattening on.
 We need to consider those two different categories.

 With the Conservative party manifesto commitment, the amount of support that this petition received, and the ten-minute rule Bill that my right hon.
 Friend the Member for Chipping Barnet (Theresa Villiers) has proposed, it is clear that this is a timely debate and an opportune moment for us to consider these issues—not least because of the awareness and concern among the general public.